devjedan/escape/README.md

 How to Play:
 Start the Game: Launch the game on your Windows PC.
-Begin Your Journey: Your spaceship will start moving automatically.
+Begin Your Journey: Your spaceship will start moving when you click start.
 Avoid Vibranium Cubes: Use the 'A' and 'D' keys to dodge the approaching Vibranium Cubes.
 Survive and Score: Your objective is to survive as long as possible without colliding with any Cubes.
 The longer you survive, the higher your score!
 Challenge Yourself: Try to beat your high score or compete with friends to see who can survive the longest.